bradsec/debgnome/README.md

 #### Option 2.
 Clone, modify or customise extensions and run locally.
 (Optional) You can edit and modify script to suit using this method.

+Edit the `main()` function and specify the GNOME extensions you want installed.

 ```terminal
 git clone https://github.com/debgnome.git
 ```